DefinetlyNotAI/Test_generator/Documentation.md

 # 🎉 Exam Maker Documentation 📝

+Version 1.1.1 by DefinetlyNotAI (aka Shahm Najeeb) Updated at 04/07/2024

 Welcome to the comprehensive guide for the **Exam Maker** API Framework This document outlines how to effectively utilize our framework to create, manage, and distribute exams.
 Let's dive right in!

 ## Table of Contents 🔍